zekutokairin/nrantools/README.md

 # Notes
 - ArcadeLayout can be None or a specified Layout
-- GameMusicVolume is for the the attract, I think between 0 and 1.
-BUT, sometimes values in between aren't working right?
+- GameMusicVolume is for the attract movies

 ## Tapes
 - The actual XML to load things is the ArcadeTapes.xml